melmi/Shiva/readme.md

     }
 ```

-You may noticed that `Shiva` has a simple implementation of `RelayCommand`.
+You may noticed that `Shiva` also has a simple implementation of `RelayCommand`.

 ## License